KellyT4425/slot-royale/README.md

 [CS50 Duck Debugger](https://cs50.ai/chat) I used this to help me talk through my problem solving.

-[Python Complier - programiz](https://www.programiz.com/python-programming/online-compiler/) this was used to test my python program where I ran blocks of code to check for expected functionality
+[Python Complier - programiz](https://www.programiz.com/python-programming/online-compiler/) this was used to test my python program where I ran blocks of code to check for expected functionality.

 [Lucid Chart](https://www.lucidchart.com/blog/automate-your-work-with-lucidchart) was used to create a flowchart displaying the over all program flow start to finish.